Fraunhofer-AISEC/codyze-evaluator/documentation/docs/tagging-dsl.md

 The tagging DSL is defined in the module `codyze-core` in the file `codyze-core/src/main/kotlin/de/fraunhofer/aisec/codyze/ConceptScriptDefinition.kt`.

+## Where to add Concepts and Tags

+The user can define own `Concept`s and `Operation`s in files with the ending `.concept.kts`.
+These are kotlin script files which are executed during the translation of the source code.

+TODO @oxisto: is there a difference to `query.kts`?
+I assume, they won't be assessed in-time to feed them into the Concept Tagging Pass?

+## Tagging the code

 To tag the source code, the user can use the following syntax:

 ```kotlin